chenkennt/SignalRSample/README.md

 ### Monitor Your SignalR Service

-One benefit that comes with Azure SignalR Service is you'll have the ability to monitor your service status.
+One benefit that comes with Azure SignalR Service is you can easily monitor the status of your service.

-Go to your resource, open Monitoring Panel, click "Go to the Monitoring Dashboard", it will bring you to the service monitoring dashboard.
+Go to your resource, open Monitoring panel, click "Go to the Monitoring Dashboard", it will bring you to the service monitoring dashboard.

 ![monitoring1](resources/monitoring1.png)

 You can see some useful information in the monitoring dashboard, including the connection count, message count, connection rate and message rate.
-These data are almost real-time (refresh in 10 seconds) so you can know the status of your service in real time.
+These data are almost real-time (refresh every 10 seconds) so you can know the status of your service in real time.

 ## Details Explained

+Now let's take a deeper look into the Azure SignalR Service, what's the difference between hosting SignalR by yourself and using the service?

 TO BE ADDED